shivang98/Blog/README.md

 Please install Python 3.6 and Django 2.1 before running the app
 1. Clone the repositorie using git clone https://github.com/shivang98/Blog
 2. cd into mysite folder
-3. run python manage.py makemigrations
+3. python manage.py makemigrations
-4. run python manage.py migrate
+4. python manage.py migrate
-5. run run python manage.py runserver
+5. python manage.py runserver
 6. Go to the shown ip address

+*Note-* If you want to add posts you have to create a super user using following command in mysite directory python manage.py createsuperuser